codingstark-dev/playwright-mcp-anti-bot/README.md

 - `--port <port>`: Port to listen on for SSE transport
 - `--user-data-dir <path>`: Path to the user data directory
 - `--vision`: Run server that uses screenshots (Aria snapshots are used by default)
+- `--anti-bot [level]`: Enable anti-bot protection to avoid CAPTCHAs and behave like a human.
+Optional level: low, medium, high.
+Default is medium.

 ### User data directory